chaunceygardiner/weewx-nws/README.md

    [NWS]
        User-Agent: '(my-weather-site.com, me@my-weather-site.com)'

-1. Restart WeeWX.
+1. Restart WeeWX (but you might want to delay it until you've added NWSForecastVariables in weewx.conf (see the next step).

 # How to access NWS Forecasts in reports.

-1. Add NWSForecastVariables to a  skin.
-For example, to add to the Seasons skin, add:
+1. Add NWSForecastVariables to a  report in weewx.conf.
+For example, to add to the SeasonsReport, add:
    ```
     [StdReport]
         [[SeasonsReport]]
             [[[CheetahGenerator]]]
                 search_list_extensions = user.nws.NWSForecastVariables
    ```

+1. Restart WeeWX (requried because of the change to weewx.conf in the previous step.

 1. To get daily forecasts (in this example, all 14 (7 days * 2 per day) forecasts are returned.
     ```